-Function Modifying UCSCTL4 clock control register triggers an additional erroneous clock request respective clock to use the intended clock source but might also erroneously set XT1/XT2 fault flag if the crystals are not present at XT1/XT2 or not configured in the application firmware.
-If the NMI interrupt for the OFIFG is enabled, an unintentional NMI interrupt will be triggered and needs to be handled.
+Function Modifying UCSCTL4 clock control register triggers an additional erroneous clock request interrupt will be triggered and needs to be handled.

+Changing the SELM/SELS/SELA bits in the UCSCTL4 register will correctly configure the respective clock to use the intended clock source but might also erroneously set XT1/XT2 fault flag if the crystals are not present at XT1/XT2 or not configured in the application firmware.
+If the NMI interrupt for the OFIFG is enabled, an unintentional NMI